Closure of Liverpool Mental Health Consortium

 Personal Reflection: Click here to read a personal reflection on Liverpool Mental Health Consortium’s closure – Threat of Extinction to LMHC

 Liverpool Mental Health Consortium was set up in 1995 by people with lived experience of mental distress who wanted to be listened to and understood by the people who designed, paid for and delivered mental health services, and who wanted a say in how those services responded to their needs.

 We are part of the change that means ‘mental health’ is now an everyday topic of conversation.
-We have helped to dispel myths & challenge stigma, as well as influencing concrete change in policy and service delivery.
+We help to dispel myths & challenge stigma, as well as influence concrete change in policy and service delivery.
 Our current work draws on artistic and creative models of participation in order to link with Liverpool Festivals and academic research, whilst retaining our commitment to community leadership, diverse voices, and lobbying for social change based on lived experience.